Should You Buy an Insurance Policy Online or In-Person?

 • Impersonal: Online policies don't allow you to build a relationship with a person who knows and understands you.

-• Security: All your data is compiled and compared over the Internet, making your information an easy target for thieves.
-Plus, less reputable comparison sites may sell your data to third parties.
+• Security: All your data is compiled and compared over the Internet, making your information a target for thieves.
+Less reputable comparison sites may also sell your data to third parties.

 Agent Pros:

 • Relationship: To an agent, particularly one in your hometown, you're more than a number.
-He or she builds a relationship with you and your family, see you at the grocery store and local events and truly has your best interests in mind.
+An agent can build a relationship with you and your family and may have a better sense of local needs.

-• Negotiate Price: In cases, an insurance agent can negotiate a policy's price.
-They also know you and can recommend money-saving discounts and other ways to reduce insurance costs.
+• Negotiate price: In some cases, an insurance agent can negotiate a policy's price and recommend discounts or other ways to reduce insurance costs.

 Agent Cons:

-• Comparison Challenges: Certain agents sell insurance from only one company.
-To compare different policies, you need to work with an agent or broker who sells policies from multiple companies.
+• Comparison challenges: Certain agents sell insurance from only one company.
+To compare different policies, you may need to work with an agent or broker who represents multiple companies.

 Buying insurance is a necessity.
 While buying online and from a local agent both have pros and cons, find the personalized service you need when you purchase from an in-person agent.